Wake up. Shower. Wash your face. Brush your teeth. Get dressed. Swipe on deodorant. Bolt out the door.

 Looking for a sleek, modernized version of natural deodorant?
 Myro is definitely the one for you.

 One of the coolest, yet simplest features of the Myro deodorant stick is the case’s circular shape.
 It has hard edges, so it’s easy to find in your gym bag or tote.
-That means there’s not as much rummaging around when you just need a quick swipe to smell fresh.
+That means there’s not as much rummaging around when you just need a quick swipe of Myro to smell fresh.

 When it comes to choosing your Myro, you’ll have to pick from six different scents and seven different case colors, so you can really personalize your underarm care.
 Never thought that would be a thing you’d want to do?
 Us either, but this is 2020 people and we’re talking about your long-term health here.